teamhanko/hanko/plugins/hanko-auth-integration/README.md

 plugins/hanko-auth-integration
 ```

-For Telvine-backed distribution and metrics:
+For Telvine-backed distribution and metrics, the Telvine CLI is published as [`telvine` on npm](https://www.npmjs.com/package/telvine):

 ```bash
 npm i -g telvine